Francommit/win10_emulation_station/README.md

 - Liberto for their retroarch version - https://www.libretro.com/
 - dtgm for maintaining the Emulation Station chocolatey package https://chocolatey.org/packages/emulationstation
 - Github for making it impossible to download public release binaries without ripping your eyes out.
+- boluge for his minor change to the recalbox theme https://github.com/boluge